zyw-200/Full_2022/README.md

 ## Usage

-1. Download the Firmdyne repo to the root directory of FirmAFL, then setup the firmadyne according to its instructions including importing its datasheet https://cmu.app.boxcn.net/s/hnpvf1n72uccnhyfe307rc2nb9rfxmjp into database.
+1. Download the Firmdyne repo to the **root directory of Full_2022**, then setup the firmadyne (e.g., ./download.sh) according to its instructions including importing its datasheet https://cmu.app.boxcn.net/s/hnpvf1n72uccnhyfe307rc2nb9rfxmjp into database.

-2. Replace the scripts/makeImage.sh, scripts/makeNetwork.py with modified one in firmadyne_modify directory.
+2. Replace the scripts/makeImage.sh, scripts/makeNetwork.py, scripts/getArch.sh, sources/extractor/extractor.py with modified one in **firmadyne_modify** directory.

 3.  follow the guidance from firmadyne to generate the system running scripts.
 >Take DIR-815 router firmware as a example,